 What is the cost of maintenance for a concrete driveway?

-What might cost you (though it will also extend the lifespan of your driveway) is getting the concrete driveway resealed every five years or so.
-This will cost around $15 per square metre.
-For a typical driveway of 20 square metres, that would be $300.
+What might cost you (though it will also extend the lifespan of your driveway) is getting the pathway resealed every five years or so.

 Why is stamped concrete so expensive?